ModyQyW/fabric/docs/guide/linter/stylelint.md

 ## Installation

 You have to install Stylelint first.
-We currently support Stylelint v16.
+Currently Stylelint v16 is supported.

 ::: code-group